 Preface — Speaking To Our Future

-The preface autobiographically situates the subject, includes the acknowledgments, and outlines the structure of the complete work, How We Live Our Days and Nights.
+The preface autobiographically situates the subject, includes the acknowledgments, and outlines the structure of the complete work,

 Addresses Are Characters

+This essay is an exploration of spaces, primarily focusing on New York landmarks.
+It combines personal experiences, historical narratives, and socio-political perspectives.
 Starting with Jacob Riis Park, significant to the lesbian community, it depicts the park’s evolution from a safe haven for marginalised queer communities to its imminent erasure.
 This extends into the vanishing landscape of lesbian bars, emphasising their role beyond social hubs and highlighting the broader struggle for community and identity preservation in an ever-changing, inherently political landscape.

 A Revolution Has Many Lanes